Deformation-obstruction theory for diagrams of algebras and applications to geometry: Applications to geometry

 We refer to these as {\it canonical coordinates}. \end{notation}

 Here our aim is to give one particular Poisson structure $\eta \in \H^0 (Z_k, \extprod^2 \mathcal T_{Z_k})$ for each $k \geq 1$ and explain how it can be quantized.
-For a detailed study of deformation quantizations of $Z_k$ we refer to \cite{barmeiergasparim2}.
+For a detailed study of deformation quantizations of the surfaces $Z_k$ we refer to \cite{barmeiergasparim2}.